chevereto/v4-docker/docs/MAKE.md

 **Possible cause**: Wrong license key provided.

 **Workaround**: Make sure to use `cmd + v` when using macOS, and `shift + ctrl + v` if using Linux to paste the license key.

+### Unable to run containers

+**Problem**: Wrong Docker engine/compose versions.

+**Workaround**: Check if you are running latest Docker version with [Compose V2](https://docs.docker.com/compose/cli-command/) `docker compose` (not `docker-compose`).

+If Docker was included with your Linux distribution check for [Install Docker Engine](https://docs.docker.com/engine/install/) on Linux.
+Some distributions may be providing old docker engine for LTS compliance, make sure to follow Docker instructions.